tecnico-ami/Project-Overview/README.md

 - Report body: The font should be no smaller than 11pt, with standard line and character spacing;
 - The use of diagrams (such as UML or SysML) is recommended for clear and concise communication;
 - Target size of 6 pages (including cover and bibliography);
-- Pages should be numbered (preferably with a label like `Page X of Y`).
+- Pages must be numbered (preferably with a label like `Page X of Y`).

 ## 2.4.
-Submit and await approval
+Submit and await feedback

-Before the proposal deadline, submit an archive with the proposal document and the new paper in the literature review.
+Before the proposal deadline expires, submit an archive with the proposal document and the papers included in the literature review.

-The proposal document will need to be approved by the course faculty.
+The proposal document will be read by the course faculty and you will receive feedback.
-IMPORTANT: the approval decision is communicated during the week following the proposal submission.
+Receiving the feedback is essential so that you can consider the proposal as approved, so be sure to attend the next laboratory session.
+Meanwhile, get started on the project.

 ## 2.5.
 Develop project